praduman20/audiotrimmer/README.md

 React based website to play the audio and trim the audio...

 Installation

-1.Download all the files from github.
+1.Download the files from github.

-2.Create a folder on you desktop and move these files to that folder.
+2.Create a folder on your desktop and move these files to that folder.
 Open that folder in the vscode.

 3.In the terminal type : npm install